A Dog's Way Home: Plot

 In a neighborhood in Denver, Colorado, a mother stray dog and her three newborn puppies live peacefully with a colony of feral cats in an abandoned house.
 One day, Animal Control officers discover the animals and capture most of the cats, two of the puppies, and the mother dog.
 Luckily, Bella is saved by a mother cat, who then adopts and raises her.

 Lucas Ray and his friend Olivia, two local residents who visit often to feed the cats, find Bella in the old house along with many kittens and the mother cat.
-He names the dog Bella and takes her home to live with him and his mother, Terri.
+He names the dog Bella and takes her home to live with him and his veteran mother, Terri.

 Over the years, Lucas plays with and takes care of Bella.
 However, Lucas also continues to feed the cats at the old house, putting himself in the crosshairs of Günter Beckenbauer, who intends to demolish the house.
 He calls the city about the cats who live there, which delays the demolition.
 Vengeful, Günter notifies Animal Control that Bella is a pitbull because in Denver, pitbulls were illegal, due to their reputation as a dangerous breed.
 That evening, overzealous animal control officer Chuck Millits comes by to warn Lucas that if he finds Bella on the street, he will impound her.

 The next day, when Bella gets out to chase a squirrel, Lucas catches up to her and prepares to take her home, but Chuck confiscates Bella and takes her into the local animal shelter.
 Lucas picks Bella up, pays a fine, and is allowed to take her home, but he is warned that if Bella is captured again, she will be euthanized.
 To avoid this, Lucas sends Bella to live with Olivia's aunt and uncle in Farmington, New Mexico, until he and his mother can find another home outside of Denver's urban limits.

 However, Bella misses Lucas and leaves Farmington to begin a 400-mile journey home, which will take two and a half years to complete.
 During Bella's journey, she befriends an orphaned cougar cub, whom she names "Big Kitten".
 Bella and Big Kitten encounter many ordeals together, including being hunted by a pack of coyotes, but a group of men help Bella and frighten the coyotes away.
 The three men give Bella food at their campsite and upon learning who her owner is, try to call Lucas, only to be scared away by the sudden arrival of Big Kitten.